MiyamotoAkira/CleanCodePresentation/actions.md

 1. Replace if (!queenIsPlace) -> if (queenIsPlaced)

 ## Extract Methods
-1. Extract full for from TryPlaceQueenOnRow -> TryPlaceQueenOnColumn
+1. Extract full for from TryPlaceQueenOnRank -> TryPlaceQueenOnFile
 2. On RevertLastQueenPlacement -> RemoveLastQueen
 3. On RevertLastQueenPlacement -> CleanAllThreatenings
 4. On RevertLastQueenPlacement -> CalculateAllThreatenings
-5. On RevertLastQueenPlacement -> MoveToPreviousRow
+5. On RevertLastQueenPlacement -> MoveToPreviousRank
-   Second is needed because we have a for loop that does row++
+   Second is needed because we have a for loop that does rank++

 ## Naming
-1. rename starter -> startingColumn
+1. rename starter -> startingFile

 ## ExtractMethods
-1. board[row,colum] == CellStatus.Empty -> ClearCell
+1. board[rank,colum] == SquareStatus.Empty -> ClearSquare
-2. board[row,colum] == CellStatus.Threatened -> ThreatenCell
+2. board[rank,colum] == SquareStatus.Threatened -> ThreatenSquare
+3. convert for -> foreach
+4. extract if -> ThreatenFromOccupied
+5. extract if -> ClearNonOccupied
+6. extract if -> ThreatenNonOccupiedSquare